 The SAMHSA guidance is broad, so as to be applicable to many, but there is also specific advice on actions one can take to affirmatively prevent drug use when experiencing grief.
-The following are some helpful steps that can be taken:

 - Draw support from others.
 Grief can drive a person into hiding, as a coping strategy, but the healthier practice is to be social with loved ones and allow them to help out.